ares333/php-curl/README.md

 ```PHP
 public $onTask = null
 ```
-Will be triggered when parallel count is less than Curl::$maxThread and task pool is empty.Only argument for callbak is current Curl instance.
+Will be triggered when parallel count is less than Curl::$maxThread and task pool is empty.Only argument for callback is current Curl instance.

 ```PHP
 public $onInfo = null